GSNCodes/PackBot-Autonomous-Package-Delivery-Robot/README.md

 - Each of these locations would have ArUCo markers on the walls.
 - Follow the `README.md` provided within `aruco_detect` to initialize the all the required nodes.

-For more details regarding the inner workings, refer to the `PackBot_Report.pdf`
+For more details regarding the inner workings, refer to `PackBot_Report.pdf`